 Inside our top designer bag, there’s a separate laptop compartment and enough room to fit in a few changes of clothes and your toiletries, for a perfect luggage accompaniment for a weekend away.

-If you’re looking for a decent option for a sturdy canvas weekend bag, then you should stop and take a look at this affordable offering from Yousu.
+If you’re looking for a decent option for a camera ready weekend bag, then you should stop and take a look at this affordable offering from Wandrd.
 Constructed from heavy-duty, durable canvas material, there’s a lot going on inside – and outside! – this bag.

-Not only can you use this top men’s weekend bag as a backpack, but you can also turn it into a handled duffel bag or wear it cross-body with an included shoulder strap.
+Not only can you use this top men’s weekend bag as a backpack, but you can zip it down like a carry-on case and utilise the dedicated, tech ready compartment for laptops and cameras.

-On top of that, the Yousu Canvas Backpack is pretty cool looking, with faux-leather detailing that mixes well with the rustic, tuned down canvas body.
-It’s also got a pretty decent capacity (35 litres), with enough room for more than just a couple of days worth of clothing.
+On top of that, the Wandrd Prvke 31 Canvas Backpack is pretty cool looking, with faux-leather detailing that mixes well with the rustic, tuned down canvas body.
+It’s also got a pretty decent capacity (31 increasing to 35 litres), with enough room for more than just a couple of days worth of clothing.

 It can work just as well as the daily bag you use for work, carry on for a trip away, or on a weekend getaway from the city.